mitmath/numerical_hub/README.md

     *   18.S192/16.S098 — parallel numerical computing: multi-threading and distributed-memory, and trading off computation for parallelism — _may be taken simultaneously_ with other spokes!
 [Prof. Alan Edelman](https://math.mit.edu/~edelman/).

-Taking both the hub and any spoke will count as an 18.3xx class for math majors, similar to 18.330.
-Taking both the hub and the PDE spoke will substitute for 16.90.
+Taking both the hub and any spoke will count as an 18.3xx class for math majors, similar to 18.330, and as 16.90 for course-16 majors.
 Weekly homework, *no exams*, but spokes will include a final project.

 This repository is for the "hub" course (currently assigned the temporary numbers 18.S190/16.S090).